 There are 12 countries and 3 major territories that make up the continent of South America, and there are 14 different currencies used across them.
 It is important to familiarise yourself with the different currencies you will need, as it is best to use the local currency of each country.

-As you can see from the above table, only the Argentine Peso, Brazilian Real, Chilean Peso, Colombian Peso and US Dollar are available to be purchased at Travel Money Oz - either from any of our stores, or through our website.
+The Argentine Peso and Colombian Peso are available to be purchased at Travel Money Oz in store only.
+Brazilian Real, Chilean Peso. and US Dollar are available to be purchased at Travel Money Oz - either from any of our stores, or through our website.
 The currencies for Bolivia, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela are more difficult to get outside of their borders, so it is advised that you take US dollars or Euros with you instead, and exchange those into the local currency when you arrive.

 If you are only travelling to only one South American country, it is easy enough to research your destination and know if you need cash while there, if your bank cards will work, or if ATMs are readily available.
 But, if you are visiting multiple countries on your trip, it can get a little more complicated.
 So, that is why I recommend - no matter which country you are visiting - the following travel money tips for your South American holiday.